-In this new series directed at the motivational side of music creation, Dubspot Logic instructor and course designer Matt Shadetek addresses the fear that comes with letting your art go freely into the world and offers some creative strategies that will help you be more productive in the studio and more effective in promoting your music.
+In this creative strategies article, Logic expert and Dutty Artz label owner Matt Shadetek addresses the fear that comes with letting your art go freely into the world and offers some suggestions that will help you be more productive in the studio and more effective in promoting your music.

 A lot of artists struggle with procrastination and getting work finished.
 This is a common issue and can be pretty damaging in itself, but in today’s post I want to talk about something that comes after the work is finally done: the endless postponement of sharing finished work with the public.
 This is something which affects many artists including even the most well-known and prolific.

 For me personally this is a bigger problem than actually getting the work done.
 I love making music and being in the studio is easily my favorite part of the process, but for me the problem starts when it’s time to actually take that finished product and share it with the world.
 There’s a lot of vague anxiety involved but it mainly comes down to fear of being criticized.

 For many of us this fear slips us into a self-destructive pattern of pain avoidance: if I never release anything, no one can criticize me.
 Whether we clearly articulate this thought as an excuse to ourselves or we just drag our feet endlessly without reflecting on why, the results are the same.
 What has happened to me in the past is that I’ll sit on songs so long that they start to sound old and stale to me.
 Once that happens, even if no one else has ever heard them, I can’t bring myself to release them, and so they die a silent death on my hard drive.
 I call this making secret songs.

 It’s important to distinguish between quality control and artistic cowardice.